6 The Origin Interface

 - Select File: Open Excel menu to open a external Excel file.
 Or, you can click Import Excel button in the Standard toolbar or select Data: Import from File: Excel (XLS, XLSX, XLSM)... from the main menu to import the Excel file.

 Note: If you choose Open Excel, the Excel file is opened as an Excel workbook, in an Excel session that runs inside Origin.
 In this mode, you have only limited access to Origin features.
-If you choose Import Excel, the Excel file is imported into an Origin workbook and all Origin features are available.
+If you choose Data: Connect to File: Excel or Data: Import From File: Excel, the Excel file is imported into an Origin workbook and all Origin features are available.

 The Command Window and Script Window

 The Command Window can be used to issue LabTalk commands to Origin, to do simple mathematical calculations, or to check the value of LabTalk variables.
-The Command Window maintains a time-stamped command history that can be carried over from session to session, and intellisense which provides auto-completion features when writing x-function command.
+The Command Window maintains a time-stamped command history that can be carried over from session to session, and intellisense which provides auto-completion features when writing X-function commands.

 The Command Window is dockable and has two panels.
 The left-hand panel displays the command history, while the right-hand panel provides the command line.

 The Script Window provides some of the same functionality as the Command Window.
-It lacks some of the Command Window's features (no intellisense, no command prompt, no command history) but it is handy for issuing LabTalk commands and running Python scripts.
+It lacks some of the Command Window's features (no intellisense, no command prompt, no command history) but it is handy for running simple LabTalk commands (e.g. changing the value of a LabTalk system variable).
 The window's Tools menu also opens the LabTalk Variables and Functions dialog box where you can view a list of Origin variables, functions, macros, loose datasets, etc.